 Kowloon in Hong Kong:

 Kowloon is an ancient city of Hong Kong reflecting its history.
-The Kowloon Walled City is a famous park that reflects the ruins of the civilization along with the blend of Chinese Gardens.
+The Kowloon Walled City is a famous park that reflects the ruins of civilization along with the blend of Chinese Gardens.

 Other Territories in Hong Kong: